LARS-research/KGBench/README.md

 Exampler configurations are provided in the [example](example) folder.
 The following is the instruction for AutoBLM and KGTuner as well as the usage of auxiliary techniques Relation Prediction and Node Piece.
-See the LibKGE's [README](https://github.com/uma-pi1/kge/blob/master/README.md) for more details of how to use this toolbox and the [Instruction](kgbench/job/Instruction.md) for how to use AutoBLM, KGTuner, Relation Prediction and Node Piece.
+See the LibKGE's [README](https://github.com/uma-pi1/kge/blob/master/README.md) for more details of how to use this toolbox and the [README](example/README.md) in example for how to use AutoBLM, KGTuner, Relation Prediction and Node Piece.

 <img src="./docs/kgbench/code.png" alt="code.png" style="zoom:50%;" />